t4k/preserve-email/README.md

 ## Installation

-1. Download the latest `.xpi` file from the Releases page.
+1. Download the latest `.xpi` file from the Releases page on GitHub.
 2. In Thunderbird, go to `Tools > Add-ons and Themes`.
 3. Click the gear icon and select "Install Add-on From File...".
 4. Select the downloaded `.xpi` file.